From Struggling Student to Successful Habits

 - Overwhelm – Students who are overwhelmed by managing the countless details of school and life, who have no idea where to start, who don’t have effective systems for managing the due dates, school work, etc..

 “Seth, your energy on the video lessons is incredibly engaging and you make the information in your videos super concrete for the kids.
 You tell them exactly what to focus on and what they don’t need to worry about.
 The way you talk is so relatable, and your program is really simple to follow – both for parents and students.” – Yulianna R., Los Angeles

 Who UGYG is NOT for?

-The average person who buys a program does not apply what they learn, and I can only help people who are willing and able to take action.
+The average person who buys a program does not apply what they learn, and I can only help people who take action.
 Again, this is not a quick fix – if that’s what you’re hoping for, please do not enroll.

 - Magic bullets – This program isn’t for you if you’re looking for cheap, quick and easy.
 There are no magic bullets.
 Change takes time, effort, a proven approach and action.

 - Investment – Your results will vary depending on your investment of time, persistence, study and application.